Hydrazone: Synthesis

 Hydrazine, organohydrazines, and 1,1-diorganohydrazines react with aldehydes and ketones to give hydrazones.

 Phenylhydrazine reacts with reducing sugars to form hydrazones known as osazones, which was developed by German chemist Emil Fischer as a test to differentiate monosaccharides.
+Hydrazones having 1,3-diketomoiety are also known in literature.

 Uses

 Hydrazones are the basis for various analyses of ketones and aldehydes.
 For example, dinitrophenylhydrazine coated onto a silica sorbent is the basis of an adsorption cartridge.
-The hydrazones are then eluted and analyzed by HPLC using a UV detector.
+The hydrazones are then eluted and analyzed by high-performance liquid chromatography (HPLC) using a UV detector.

 The compound carbonyl cyanide-p-trifluoromethoxyphenylhydrazone (abbreviated as FCCP) is used to uncouple ATP synthesis and reduction of oxygen in oxidative phosphorylation in molecular biology.

 Hydrazones are the basis of bioconjugation strategies.
 Hydrazone-based coupling methods are used in medical biotechnology to couple drugs to targeted antibodies (see ADC), e.g. antibodies against a certain type of cancer cell.
 The hydrazone-based bond is stable at neutral pH (in the blood), but is rapidly destroyed in the acidic environment of lysosomes of the cell.
 The drug is thereby released in the cell, where it exerts its function.